javaftw/legolize/README.md

 2. Download the `legolize.py` file to your installation directory.

 3. In Blender:
+   - Open Blender, select and delete the default cube.
    - Go to the Scripting workspace.
    - Load and run the `legolize.py` file.
    - Switch back to the Modeling or Layout workspace.